 With that, I stomped back home, ready to find new friends in school.

 After that encounter with my fear, I learnt an important lesson.
-I decided to be less timid and face my fears head on.
+I decided to be less timid and face my fears head-on.
+Surprisingly, that day had taught me a valuable lesson about courage and overcoming my fears.
 I also learnt that true friends would help you overcome your fears and not belittle you.

 Check the other articles from this section